-When you follow a study programme, you will have to study.
-That means hours behind books, collaborating on projects, but also ‘sogging’.
+When you follow a study programme, you'll be spending hours reading books or collaborating on projects.
 You can do that in your own room or in one of the UM Learning Spaces, alone or in a group.

-You can also find quite places in town to study: coffee places, the city library and (when the weather is fine) even the park.
+You can also find quiet spots to study in town: coffee places, the city library and (when the weather is fine) even the park.

-Our University Library provides a large number of study spaces.
-Almost half of those are equipped with a computer and in the other spaces you work on your own laptop with free Wi-Fi.
+Almost half of them have computer workstations and in the ones that don't, you can work on your own laptop with free Wi-Fi.

 The Inner City Library has over 950 study spaces.
-The Randwyck Library (including the LINK internet café and the Computer Facilities) provides in total more than 1,050 Learning Spaces.
+The Randwyck Library (including the LINK internet café and Computer Facilities) offers more than 1,050 learning spaces in total.

 Studying in a former military barracks

-Tapijn, the former site of a military base close to the faculties in the city centre, offers another 150 Learning Spaces.
-Also in the faculties and at UNU-Merit you will find spaces where you can work on your own or in groups.
+The old Tapijnkazerne, a former military base close to the UM's city-centre faculties, offers another 150 learning spaces.
+Inside the faculty buildings and at UNU-Merit, you will also find spaces where you can work on your own or in groups.

-On most locations you can choose between individual or group spaces (for two to ten persons).
-You can also work in a large ‘silent’ room, in one of our libraries, where you study individually in the presence of other students.
+At most locations, you can choose between individual spaces or group spaces (for two to ten persons).
+You can also work in a large quiet room in one of our libraries, where you study individually in the presence of other students.

 Studying in your favourite hang-out